JulienMinato/Orange-Sudoku/README.md

 - How to run our project:

-  Step 1: Install Cabal from https://www.haskell.org/cabal/ , run ## cabal install --lib csp
+  Step 1: Install Cabal from https://www.haskell.org/cabal/ , run '$ cabal install --lib csp"

   Step 2: Open terminal and cd to the folder: /Orange-Sudoku/sudokuSolver